Unlocking New Treatments for Inflammatory and Neurodegenerative Conditions

 Anacardic acid in preclinical models of inflammation and repair

-• Explore the potential use of Anacardic acid in animal models of inflammatory diseases.
+• Therapeutic Exploration: Investigate the potential of anacardic acid in animal models of inflammatory diseases.

-• Complete studies on the bioavailability and pharmacokinetics of anacardic acid.
+• Pharmacokinetics: Complete comprehensive studies on the bioavailability and pharmacokinetics of the compound.

 Cashew nut apple and seed